Treasure Island (TV franchise): Season 7 (2023)

-After 16 years of hiatus, the seventh edition of Treasure Island also known as Treasure Island: Fans vs Faves returned to Fiji and is expected to premiere in January 2023 with Tomasel returning as host without Chisholm.
+After 16 years of hiatus, the seventh edition of Treasure Island also known as Treasure Island: Fans vs Faves returned to Fiji which premiered on January 30, 2023 with Tomasel returning as host without Chisholm.
 TVNZ announced Jayden Daniels will be co-host with Tomsel in the upcoming season which will be broadcast on TVNZ 2 and TVNZ+.
 Eight fans go head to head with eight celebrities from previous seasons, all looking for redemption and hungry for the win.
-This season is the first season to include former seasons contestants and winner since Superstars of Treasure Island in 2005.
-Matty Mclean won the treasure hunt on Day 15 and took $50,000 for Zeal NZ.
+This season was the first season to include former seasons contestants and winner since Superstars of Treasure Island in 2005.
+Matty McLean won the treasure hunt on Day 15 and took $50,000 for Zeal NZ.
 Lana Searle and Dame Susan Devoy were the other two finalists.
 This season raised $120,000 across 9 various charities across New Zealand.

 Celebrity Treasure Island (2001–04, 2019–present)

 Season 1 (2001)

-Series 1 was hosted by Pieta Keating for the second consecutive season.
-This was the first Celebrity season and the third season altogether.
+This season was hosted by Pieta Keating for the second consecutive season.
+This was the first Celebrity Treasure Island season.

 Following the format of TV2's hit show Treasure Island, 14 celebrities divide into two teams to compete for $20,000 for the Youthline charity.
 South Team - Blue: Frank Bunce, rugby player; Nicky Watson, model; John "Cocksy" Cocks, My House, My Castle handyman; Katrina Hobbs, actor; Dominic Bowden, music show presenter; Jane Kiely, TV presenter; Trent Bray, swimmer.

 North Team - Red: Sally Ridge, Changing Rooms designer; Danny Morrison, NZ Cricketer; Nicki Sunderland, ZM DJ; Anthony Ray Parker, actor; Stacey Daniels, TV presenter; Andy Dye, Changing Rooms builder; Erika Takacs, singer.
-TV handyman John "Cocksy" Cochs won, with television presenter Stacey Daniels coming in second.
+TV handyman John "Cocksy" Cocks won, with television presenter Stacey Daniels coming in second.